 - July – September

 Any changes you make will go into effect on the first day of the following month.
 If you are unhappy with this switch, you’ll have to wait until the next period to make another change.

-If you’d like to make a change from October through December, you’ll have to do it during Medicare’s standard enrollment period, which is October 15 – December 7.
+If you’d like to make a change from October through December, you’ll have to do it during Medicare’s standard Open Enrollment Period, which is October 15 – December 7.
 Any changes made during that time will go into effect on January 1.

 To switch to a different Medicare Part D plan, call the new provider to find out their requirements to join.
 Once you’ve successfully enrolled in a new plan, you don’t need to do anything else.
 You’ll be automatically disenrolled from your current plan.
 Your coverage will switch over at the beginning of the next month.

 What If You Have Other Prescription Drug Coverage?

 If you have (or are eligible for) another type of prescription coverage, it’s important to talk to your current plan provider to learn how joining a Medicare Drug Plan may affect your current coverage.

 You may find you don’t need a Medicare Drug Plan.
 Or, in a worse case, you and your dependents could completely lose prescription drug coverage if you do switch plans.